LaithAlm/fair-billing/README.md

 ## Notes
 - Ensure Docker is installed on your machine to build and run the Docker image.
-- Ensure Python 3 is installed on your machine to run the application directly.
+- Ensure Python 3 or 2 is installed on your machine to run the application directly.
 - The application reads a log file and calculates the total session time for each user.
 - Invalid or irrelevant data in the log file is silently ignored.

+## Troubleshooting
+### Common Issues
+- Docker Build Issues: Ensure Docker is installed and running on your machine.
+- Python Version Issues: Ensure Python 3 or 2 is installed and added to your PATH.